rohitgandikota/erasing/README.md

 Given only a short text description of an undesired visual concept and no additional data, our method fine-tunes model weights to erase the targeted concept.
 Our method can avoid NSFW content, stop imitation of a specific artist's style, or even erase a whole object class from model output, while preserving the model's behavior and capabilities on other topics.

+## Fine-tuned Weights

+The finetuned weights for both NSFW and art style erasures are available on our [project page](https://erasing.baulab.info).

 ## Installation Guide